 Shared Reading (10-15 minutes): This is when I read aloud (and have students help me read) a big book or one of the projectable books from Reading A to Z. Students sit on the rug so that they can see the print.
 We typically read only 1 or 2 books per week, because we read each text multiple times (first time for comprehension and enjoyment, and additional times for teaching points like “Look at the first letter of the word”).
 At the beginning of the year, I use shared reading to teach concepts about print (directionality, concept of word, punctuation, etc.).
 As the year goes on, I focus more on decoding strategies and fluency.

 Guided Reading and Centers (45 minutes – less at the beginning of the year): During this block of time, I meet with students for guided reading while the other students work independently (as much as Kinders can be independent!!).
 In guided reading at the very beginning of the year, we work on simple tasks like learning the letter sounds, but I try to get them reading emergent books as soon as possible (get the lessons I use HERE).
 The students who are not meeting with me work in literacy centers.
 At least one of the center activities provides students with further practice on the phonics skill taught during the day’s phonics / word study lesson.
 Later on in the year, I differentiate that center to give students practice with phonics skills that are more appropriate for their current skill levels.
-I usually incorporate a picture or word sort from Words Their Way.
+I usually incorporate a picture or word sort from my phonics program From Sounds to Spelling.

 Reading Workshop Minilesson (10 minutes): I teach a decoding, fluency, or comprehension skill (just one per lesson) that students can practice in their independent reading.
 This is a very brief, focused lesson and can be combined with shared reading.